Body Composition Analysis & Bone Density Test

 What is a DEXA Scan?

-At Highland Longevity, we have our own DEXA scanner in-house—no referrals, no waiting for outside appointments, no extra trips to imaging centers.
-Your results are ready immediately and reviewed with you on the spot.
+At Highland Longevity, we have our own DEXA scanner in-house—no referrals, no waiting for outside appointments.
+Your whole body scan results are ready immediately and reviewed with you on the spot.

 Real DEXA scan results showing body recomposition at Highland Longevity